-state statutes that prohibited the practice.1 In June 1997, the Court issued decisions in cases arising from the Courts of Appeal for the Second and Ninth Circuits, with the Justices ruling unanimously to uphold the constitutionality of state statutes from New York and Washington that banned physician-assisted suicide.2 While the Court refused to proclaim a fundamental right to die in the form of a constitutional guarantee of physician-assisted suicide, it also reserved significant latitude for the states to experiment in the area.3 Such is the
+The United States Supreme Court has left the states' power to regulate physician-assisted suicide undisturbed in two cases involving state statutes that prohibited the practice.
+In June of 1997, the Court issued decisions in cases arising from the Courts of Appeal for the Second and Ninth Circuits, with the Justices ruling unanimously to uphold the constitutionality of the New York and Washington state statutes that banned physician-assisted suicide.
+Although the Court refused to proclaim a fundamental right to die in the form of a constitutional guarantee of physician-assisted suicide, it reserved significant latitude for the states to experiment in the area.
+Such is the natural province of the legislature, and

-1 Vacco v.
+1. See Vacco v.
 Quill, 521 U.S. 793 (1997); Washington v.
-Glucksberg, 521 U.S. 702 (1997).
-See also Christine Neylon O'Brien & Gerald A. Madek, Physician-Assisted Suicide: New Protocol for a Rightful Death, 77 NEB.
-L. REV. 229-80 (1998) (discussing the two decisions in more detail); Martha Minow, Which Question?
+Glucksberg, 521 U.S. 702 (1997); see also Richard H. Fallon, Jr., The Supreme Court 1996 Term-Foreword: Implementing the Constitution, 111 HARV.
+L. REV. 54, 137-41 (1997) (discussing constitutional fidelity and the judicial role in the right to die cases); Leading Cases, The Supreme Court 1996 Term, 111 HARV.
+L. REV. 197, 237-48 (1997) [hereinafter Leading Cases] (discussing due process and equal protection clauses in physician-assisted suicide cases); Martha Minow, Which Question?
 Which Lie?
-Reflections on the Physician-Assisted Suicide Cases, 1997 SUP.
-CT.
-REV. 1 (1997); James L. Underwood, The Supreme Court's Assisted Suicide Opinions in International Perspective: Avoiding a Bureaucracy of Death, 73 N. D. L. REV. 641 (1997); Katherine C. Glynn, Note, Turning to State Legislatures to Legalize Physician-Assisted Suicide for Seriously III, Non-Terminal Patients after Vacco v.
+Reflections on the Physician-Assisted Suicide Cases, 1997 Sup.
+Ct.
+Rev. 1; Christine Neylon O'Brien & Gerald A. Madek, Physician-Assisted Suicide: New Protocol for a Rightful Death, 77 NEB.
+L. REV. 229, 229-80 (1998) (discussing the two decisions in more detail); James L. Underwood, The Supreme Court's Assisted Suicide Opinions in International Perspective: Avoiding a Bureaucracy of Death, 73 N.D.
+L. REV. 641 (1997); Katherine C. Glynn, Note, Turning to State Legislatures to Legalize Physician-Assisted Suicide for Seriously Ill, Non-Terminal Patients After Vacco v.
 Quill and Washington v.
-Glucksberg, 6 J.L. & POLY 329 (1997); Richard H. Fallon, Jr., The Supreme Court 1996 Term, Foreword: Implementing the Constitution, 111 HARV.
-L. REV. 51, 137-41 (1997) (discussing constitutional fidelity and the judicial role in the right to die cases); The Supreme Court 1996 Term, Leading Cases, 111 HARV.
-L. REV. 237-48 (1997) (discussing due process and equal protection clauses in physician-assisted suicide cases).
+Glucksberg, 6 J.L. & Pol'y 329 (1997).

-2 See Janny Scott, "Court, 9-0 Upholds State Laws Prohibiting Assisted Suicide, An Issue That Won't Die, Court's Ruling on Doctor-Assisted Suicide Leaves Some Basic Questions Unresolved," N. Y. Times, June 27, 1997, at A1.
+2. See Linda Greenhouse, Court, 9-0 Upholds State Laws Prohibiting Assisted Suicide, An Issue That Won't Die, Court's Ruling on Doctor-Assisted Suicide Leaves Some Basic Questions Unresolved, N.Y.
+TIMES, June 27, 1997, at A1.